On Learning Latent Models with Multi-Instance Weak Supervision: Related Work

 \textbf{Neuro-symbolic and structured learning.} We were motivated by frameworks that employ logic for training neural models \cite{DBLP:journals/corr/abs-1907-08194,wang2019satNet,ABL,neurasp,neurolog,deepproblog-approx,scallop,iclr2023,hu-etal-2016-harnessing}.
 We prove learnability under (unknown) transitions that capture different languages and error bounds under the SL \cite{pmlr-v80-xu18h} and top-$k$ approximations.
-Notice that \cite{top-k-loss-consistency} also proves consistency of a top-$k$ loss.
+Notice that \cite{top-k-loss-consistency} also proves the consistency of a top-$k$ loss.
 However, they use a zero-one-style loss for standard supervised learning.
-Our work is also relevant to \textit{structured prediction} \cite{relaxed-supervision,pmlr-v48-raghunathan16,spigot1,spigot2} To our knowledge, no formal learning guarantees have been given for that problem.
+Our work is closely related to \cite{Aggregate-observations}, which studies a similar problem of weakly supervised learning with multiple instances.
+Our results are stronger in the sense that we propose sufficient and necessary conditions to recover the hidden labels, while \cite{Aggregate-observations} concerns the likelihood of the observed labels rather than the hidden ones.
+Our work is also relevant to \textit{latent structural prediction} \cite{relaxed-supervision,pmlr-v48-raghunathan16,spigot1,spigot2}.
+To our knowledge, no formal learning guarantees have been given for that problem.
 Complementary to ours is the work in \cite{mipaal,DBLP:journals/corr/abs-1912-02175,comboptnet} that integrates combinatorial solvers into deep models.